sevenhealer/rag_atlas_localLLM/README.md

 - pymongo: For connecting to MongoDB Atlas.
 - dotenv: For loading environment variables.
 - langchain: For text splitting.
+- gradio: For creating the web interface.
+- transformers: For generating answers using pre-trained language models.

 ### 3. Set Up MongoDB Atlas

 Create an Atlas account and set up a cluster if you don't have one.
-Create a database (rag) and a collection (rag_v0).
+Create a database (`rag`) and a collection (`rag_v0`).
 Set up Vector Search in MongoDB Atlas (for more details, check the MongoDB documentation).
-Add your MongoDB URI to a .env file:
+Add your MongoDB URI to a `.env` file:

 ```bash
 MONGO_URI="your_mongodb_atlas_uri_here"